 You can change this setting at any time.
 Once changed, the setting carries over to your next meeting or call.

 To affect the noise suppression level for a meeting you're currently in, use the second procedure.

 From the main Teams window

-Select Settings and more next to your profile picture.
+Select Settings and more next to your profile picture and then select Settings.

 Select Devices on the left and then, under Noise suppression, select an option.

 • Auto (default) The Teams app optimizes for some level of noise suppression and is best for most situations.

 • High Suppresses all background sound that isn't your voice and is best for noisy office environments with a lot of background speech.

 • Low Suppresses low levels of persistent background noise, such as a computer fan or air conditioner.
 Use this setting to play your choice of music for other meeting participants to hear, like when waiting for a meeting to start.
 For the highest fidelity when playing music for other participants in a Teams meeting, see Share sound from your computer in a Teams meeting or live event.

 • Off Noise suppression is disabled.
 Use this setting for high-fidelity microphones in low noise environments like a quiet studio.